fenago/python-networking-sysadmins/development/lab_guides/Lab_10.md

 ![](./images/C13963_10_43.jpg)

-Figure 10.43: Output of an ideal histogram
+Caption: Output of an ideal histogram

 By the end of this exercise, you were able to achieve a solid histogram, which can help to communicate your results to a wider audience.